-After the completion of this offering, Telstra will own more than % of the total voting rights in our company and we will be a "controlled company" under Section 303A of the NYSE Listed Company Manual.
+After the completion of this offering, Telstra will own 66.2% of the total voting rights in our company, assuming the underwriters do not exercise their option to purchase additional ADSs, and we will be a "controlled company" under Section 303A of the NYSE Listed Company Manual.
 As a controlled company, we intend to rely on certain exemptions that are available to controlled companies from the New York Stock Exchange corporate governance requirements, including the requirements that:

-- a majority of our board of directors consist of independent directors; - our compensation committee be composed entirely of independent directors; and - our corporate governance and nominating committee be composed entirely of independent directors.
+- · a majority of our board of directors consist of independent directors; - · our compensation committee be composed entirely of independent directors; and - our corporate governance and nominating committee be composed entirely of independent directors.